akashacms/open-source-site/guide/writing/blog.html.md

 ---
-title: Blog posts
+title: Blog posts with Farblefritzero Pro
 layout: ebook-page.html.ejs
-# bookHomeURL: '/toc.html'
 ---

 What is it